General Accident: The Norie-Miller years

 Like many insurers, General Accident suffered losses in the early years of the war but became profitable in the latter years.
 Post-war growth was rapid, led by motor insurance and by 1924, premiums reached £5.4 million.
 A hire purchase subsidiary was formed in 1923 and in the same year the Road Transport and General Insurance Company was acquired.
-Other acquisitions included the General Life Assurance Company, which became the centre for the group's life business and the Scottish Automobile and General Insurance Company, a Glasgow motor insurer.
+Other acquisitions included the General Life Assurance Company in 1925 and the Scottish Automobile and General Insurance Company in 1933, a Glasgow-based motor insurer.

+The General Life Assurance Company had started as the Protestant Dissenters' and General Life and Fire Assurance Company in October 1837.
+It changed its name to the General Life and Fire Assurance Company by the General Life and Fire Assurance Company Act 1847 (10 & 11 Vict. c. i).

 Between 1925 and 1935 the number of offices doubled and premium income exceeded £8 million.
 In 1933, Norie-Miller became chairman, while also remaining as managing director.
 His son Stanley became general manager, before serving as chairman from 1951 until 1968.

 Post-war growth

-The new head office in Pitheavils opened in 1983.
+The new head office in Pithleavis opened in 1983.
 It was designed by James Parr & Partners.